scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 * All of these techniques may crash the python interpreter.
 You have been warned.
+* All the examples have been done on Linux

 Objective -- what is your use-case